Peter Durrett: Early life and educations

-Peter Durrett was born into slavery on the plantation of his white father, Captain Duerrett of Caroline County, Virginia.
-He would have learned a variety of skills from his mother and fellow slaves.
-While in Caroline County, at about age 25, he was converted to the gospel and began to be active as a Baptist exhorter.
-This was during the First Great Awakening, the revival of the late 18th century when Methodist and Baptist preachers in the South made many new converts.
+Peter Durrett was born enslaved to his white father, Captain Duerrett, on his Caroline County, Virginia, plantation.
+Durrett would have learned a variety of skills from his mother and fellow enslaved people.
+While in Caroline County, at about age 25, he became Baptist and an active exhorter.
+This was during the First Great Awakening, the revival of the late 18th century when Methodist and Baptist preachers in the Southern United States converted many people.

 Marriage and family

-Peter married an enslaved woman who was held on another farm.
-When he learned in 1781 that her master was planning to migrate to Kentucky, he asked Captain Duerrett for help.
-Duerrett made an exchange so the couple could stay together, and Peter prepared to migrate.
+Durrett married a woman enslaved on another farm.
+When he learned in 1781 that her enslaver planned to migrate to Kentucky, he asked Captain Duerrett for help.
+Duerrett's enslaver made an exchange so the couple could stay together, and Durrett prepared to relocate.

 Career

-The Baptist preacher Joseph Craig held Peter and his wife as master.
-Craig, his family and slaves migrated in 1781 with the congregation and other members of The Travelling Church, led by Craig's older brother Rev. Lewis Craig from Spotsylvania, Virginia.
-Because Peter helped the military leader, Captain William Ellis, guide the several hundred migrants on the arduous 600-mile journey through the Appalachian Mountains, he became known as Old Captain among the travelers.
-He was believed to have learned the route at an earlier time, perhaps on an earlier journey with Ellis.
+The Baptist preacher Joseph Craig enslaved Durrett and his wife.
+Craig, his family, and the people he enslaved migrated in 1781 with the congregation and other members of The Travelling Church, led by Craig's older brother Rev. Lewis Craig from Spotsylvania County, Virginia.
+Because Durrett helped the military leader, Captain William Ellis, guide several hundred migrants on the arduous 600-mile journey through the Appalachian Mountains, he became known as Old Captain among the travelers.
+Durrett was believed to have learned the route, perhaps on an earlier journey with Ellis.

-In Kentucky, Peter Durrett became a Baptist preacher, although he was never formally ordained.
-In 1784 he and his wife were members of their master Joseph Craig's church at the head of Boone's Creek.
+Durrett became a Baptist preacher in Kentucky, although he was never formally ordained.
+In 1784, Durrett and his wife were members of their enslaver Joseph Craig's church at the head of Boone's Creek.
 It was about eight miles east of the settlement of Lexington.

-Soon after, when the church dissolved, Peter and his wife got permission from Craig to hire themselves out and moved to Lexington.
-They were hired most steadily by the pioneer John Maxwell, who also helped them build a cabin on his property at Maxwell Spring.
-Here Peter called fellow slaves together and began preaching.
+Soon after, when the church dissolved, Craig permitted Durrett and his wife to hire themselves out and move to Lexington.
+They were hired most steadily by the American pioneer John Maxwell, who helped them build a cabin on his property at Maxwell Spring.
+Here, Durrett called fellow enslaved people together and began preaching.
 In the early years, they often met at different locations.
 The 19th-century religious historian and minister, Robert Hamilton Bishop, gives Mrs. Durrett credit for having been integral to forming the congregation: "His wife was also particularly active in providing accommodations for the people, and in encouraging them to be in earnest about the things which belonged to their everlasting peace.